JacobYoung97/Encoding/README.md

 This is a basic program that will encode/decode some text given to it.
 I am following the tutorial given in the description.
 However, I am changing some of the text to have a slightly better look to the code itself.

+## Real World Applications
+Storing files in plaintext/human readable format is never a good option for data.
+This program does a basic encoding of the data so it is not as easily readable.
+However, this is not encryption so the encoding is known and can be decoded easier than text that is encrypted.

+In order for this to be a bit safer to encode data with, the values related to encoding in the header file would be hidden.
+Either the header file is not made public, or the values are changed at a frequent rate to avoid possible decoding.

 ## Usage
 To compile the programs, type `make`.
 To clean the directory of .o files, type `make clean`.